 Use basic ingredients that you already have in the pantry to transform your pedestrian protein shake into a fantastic, creamy bodybuilding delight!

 Who doesn’t love pudding?
 At one time in my life, before I was aware of the importance of nutrition for health and muscle building, I used to eat industrialized pudding a lot.
 Nice and easy for dessert, nice and easy for breakfast.

-But the little jars of sweet and colorful grocery store pudding are filled with nasty ingredients that we, enlightened strong people, don’t want in our bodies anymore.
+But the little jars of sweet and colorful grocery store pudding are filled with nasty ingredients that I didn’t want in my body anymore.
 But what to do?
-We still love pudding…
+I still love pudding…

 The base recipe is super easy, and with little changes you can create several flavors of keto chia pudding.

 This keto and low-carb chia pudding is basically an alternate (and much more delicious!) way of getting your protein shake in.
 So, whatever protein powder you already use for your before/after gym/bed shake will work.